dotmjsc/K2450_Arb_I/readme.md

   ![](doc/Assure_Error.PNG)

-* **Steppy Plot** with this, the current plot in the results will not be interpolated.
+* **Steppy Plot** by setting this, the current results will be plotted without interpolation.
 This helps finding problematic timestep settings where a smooth waveform can't be sourced.
 See this example:
   ![](doc/Steppy_Plot.png)

 * **Load Config** opens a file dialog where you can load a config file.
 Its a standard .ini file that you can write yourself.
 Look at default.ini for the key names.
 Fallback is the  actual config, so a subset is also permitted.